yacovino/background-removal/README.md

 # background-removal
-Removing a plain background from stock photos.
+Resize and removing a plain background from stock photos.